-B) Intent in terms of scale and application of the Standard
+Intent in terms of scale and application of the Standard

-This Standard was designed to audit performance at any scale (small to large) and any time point in an ongoing restoration process or project (i.e. implementation of restoration interventions has started).
-Small projects are considered those restoring fewer than 100 ha (either a single property or multiple properties in a group), large are defined as being greater than 10,000 ha, and medium are the projects in between.
-Projects managed by Communities are also grouped with small projects and together referred to as Smallholder and Community projects (SH&C).
-The Standard can be used for first-party, second-party or third-party evaluations or audits of performance.
+This Standard was designed to audit performance at any scale (small to large) and any time point in an ongoing restoration process or project (i.e. implementation of restoration interventions has started) in tropical, temperate and boreal biomes.
+Small projects are considered those restoring fewer than 100 ha (either a single property or multiple properties in a group), large are defined as being greater than 10,000 ha, and medium are the projects in between5.
+Projects managed by Communities6 are also grouped with small projects and together referred to as Smallholder and Community projects (SH&C).
+Ecosystem restoration may include use of techniques such as management of natural forest succession, grazing management, agroforestry, conservation agriculture, tree planting through reforestation, participatory management, reduced impact logging, rewilding...
+Priority is placed on use of native species, but also allowing the use of alien species where such species provide "nursing" or similar qualities, leading towards the reestablishment of natural forest cover or ecosystem function.
+The Standard can be used for firstparty, second-party or third-party evaluations or audits of performance.

 - First-party evaluations are carried out by restoration project implementers or managers themselves (for example staff who are directly implementing actual restoration activities). - Second-party evaluations are done by advisors, auditors, consultants, contractors, buyers, forestry associations, etc. who are a step away from actual implementation and are focused on providing a performance review.
 Normally, second-party evaluators also provide recommendations for implementation improvement. - Third-party evaluations are performed by auditors who are independent, meaning they are not directly involved in implementing restoration; and nor do they provide recommendations or technical guidance for restoration implementation.
 Third-party auditors typically must ensure that they are free from conflict of interest i.e. they have no direct financial or other economic interest in the restoration effort they are auditing.
 Although third-party auditors are expected to be open to the concerns or observations of other stakeholders, they are expected to make independent decisions based on the evidence observed or provided (documents, field observations, stakeholder comments in writing or in person, etc.).
-Third-party auditing is a common characteristic of stewardship certification programs such as the Forest Stewardship Council (FSC®), the Programme for the Endorsement of Forest Certification (PEFC), the Roundtable for Sustainable Palm Oil (RSPO), the Rainforest Alliance Sustainable Agriculture Standard (SAS), etc.
+Third-party auditing is a common characteristic of stewardship certification programs such as the Forest Stewardship Council (FSC®), the Programme for the Endorsement of Forest Certification (PEFC), the Roundtable for Sustainable Palm Oil (RSPO), the Rainforest Alliance Sustainable Agriculture Standard (SAS), etc.7

-&lt;sup>3 The hectare thresholds for large and smaller operations may be adjusted based on geography or corresponding size limits/ requirements in certification systems or other accountability tools which may be used in parallel with this verification tool.
+5 The hectare thresholds for large and smaller operations may be adjusted based on geography or corresponding size limits/ requirements in certification systems or other accountability tools which may be used in parallel with this verification tool.

-&lt;sup>4 There is scientific evidence connecting more effective forest stewardship with Indigenous/Traditional Peoples and local communities, usually attributed to their active participation in forest governance, their direct benefits from forest products, and their desire to maintain the resource for future generations.
+6 There is scientific evidence connecting more effective forest stewardship with Indigenous/Traditional Peoples and local communities, usually attributed to their active participation in forest governance, their direct benefits from forest products, and their desire to maintain the resource for future generations.

-&lt;sup>5 This Standard was originally drafted with no formal connection to a certification program.
+7 This Standard was originally drafted with no formal connection to a certification program.
 Version 0.3 was reviewed internally by Preferred by Nature staff and advisors, plus approximately 45 confidential technical reviewers and restoration practitioners

-C) Use of 'Core' and 'Continuous Improvement' Indicators
+Use of 'Core' and 'Continuous Improvement' Indicators